How to Master Your Tone of Voice in Sales Calls like a Winning Closer

 It's no secret that many people view cold calls with suspicion, and rightfully so.
 After all, most of us have been on the receiving end of aggressive, pushy cold calls that seem designed to take advantage of us.

-If you want to know how to master phone sales, it's essential that you avoid the common missteps that drive prospects away.
+If you want to know how to master phone sales, you must avoid the common missteps that drive prospects away.
 A good place to start is by examining some of these habits and making adjustments to your approach.

 Stop being too pushy